DE-RSE/positions/2020-an-environment-for-sustainable-research-software-in-germany-and-beyond/manuscript.md

-research software requires not only domain knowledge but also software development skills, and the researchers leading the software development process are often domain experts with substantial software development experience.
+research software requires not only domain knowledge but also software development skills, and the researchers leading the software development process are often domain experts with substantial software development experience, making them extremely valuable members of the research community.
 However, the current academic system in Germany does not provide a defined **RSE role**.
 Limited-term positions are, at least currently within the main German academic system, often effectively the end of their career path, sometimes even a dead end.
 The challenge here